valryon/valryon.github.io/_posts/2013-09-16-git-and-unity-projects.md

 <img src="{{site.url}}/static/content/posts/2013-09-16/editor.png" />

-In the inspector window, select *Meta Files* under Version Control and *Force Text* under Assets Serialization.
+In the inspector window, select *Visible Meta Files* mode under Version Control and *Force Text* under Assets Serialization.

 <img src="{{site.url}}/static/content/posts/2013-09-16/inspector.png" />

 The first option will allow a project to be commited without the huge *Library* folder, containing the asset database.

-Forcing asset to text is better when you work in teams because you use a diff tool
+Forcing asset to text is better when you work in teams because you can use a diff tool.

 ## The .gitignore